 Course content

-The course covers both practical and theoretical aspects of paddlesport, predominately in a kayak, and follows the British Canoeing Discover Award syllabus.
+The course covers both practical and theoretical aspects of paddlesport, predominately in a kayak, and follows the Paddle UK Discover Award syllabus.
 It will teach you all the skills you need to be able to begin paddling with the club.

-Successful candidates will be issued with a British Canoeing Certificate to say that they have completed the course.
+Successful candidates will be issued with a Paddle UK Certificate to say that they have completed the course.

 Clubhouse location